Brody-Lab/brunton_dataset/README.md

 Loading a file into a variable will instantiate a structure with the following fields:

-* ratname -- Identifies an animal subjecy
+* ratname -- Identifies an animal subject
 * daterange -- The date range over which the data was gathered
 * rawdata -- The actual data
 * total_trials -- Number of behavioral trials in the data set